 Forseti Lightoller EDC Damascus Knife

 EDC Folder Damascus Knife with Rosewood handle.
 This knife is crafted by the experts at Forseti Steel known for their high quality and attention to detail.
 This knife is a great utility knife for small duty work but don't underestimate this knife.
 The short Damascus blade is a great slicer.
 The beautiful Damascus bolster and rich Rosewood handle make this knife anything but a utility knife.
-You can purchase this knife as is, OR this knife can be customized with your choice of inlay.
+OR this knife can be customized with a Custom Engraving of initials, a name, or even 3D imagery, OR your choice of inlay.
 Use your ivory, add a gold or silver elk, or email us for a special request!
 It's a great way to display your ivory if jewelry isn't for you, AND it makes a perfect gift for anyone who appreciates unique cutlery.
 Leather sheath and wooden gift box included.

 We're excited to be working with the folks at Forseti Steel to offer a new line of HIGH QUALITY Damascus blades.